analytics-club-iitm/DL-Marathon/README.md

 There are **NONE** at all.
 However, do expect a strong learning curve as we are trying to cover a lot of things at a decent pace.
 Don't worry we are starting right from the beginning.

+---
 All the session content and recordings will be shared in this repository.
-In case of any questions, feel free to post them on [here](https://github.com/analytics-club-iitm/DL-Marathon/discussions/).
-We strongly urge everyone to post their queries in the discussions tab rather than personally contacting us to avoid repetitions.
+We strongly urge everyone to post their queries in the [discussions tab](https://github.com/analytics-club-iitm/DL-Marathon/discussions/) rather than personally contacting us to avoid repetitions.
 This also helps build a large compilation of questions that would be useful for everyone to refer to at any point in time.